Introduction to Bacon & the Art of Living

 My Danish experience came to an end when I boarded a steamer en route for London.
 Minette had left for South Africa a month earlier.
 Andreas, his mom and dad, and Uncle Jeppe all joined me at the harbour in Copenhagen for an emotional farewell.
 In the year I have been in Demark I made giant leaps towards understanding the art of curing the best bacon on earth.

-I arrived in London in June, 1892.
-(1) A friend of Andreas, Kevin Picton, met me at at the harbour.
+Now it was off to England where an entirely different adventure awaited me.
+If Denmark was the lesson of nitrogen, England would be the revelation of salt, sugar, and refrigeration.
+I arrived in London in January 1892.
+(1) A friend of Andreas, Kevin Picton, met me at the harbour.
 Excitement about being in London flooded my mind.
 Romantic images from my mental world as a child, growing up in Cape Town now takes on real-life shape right in front of my eyes.

-The overwhelming Danish experience was being droned out of my mental world.
-An overload of visual images; sights, sounds and smells rush through millions of neural pathway.
-Climaxing in a feeling of excitement in my stomach caused by the sudden release of enormous quantity of endorphin’s.
+An overload of visual images; sights, sounds, and smells rush through millions of neural pathways.
+Climaxing in a feeling of excitement in my stomach caused by the sudden release of the enormous quantity of endorphins.

-In the deep recesses of my mind a faint plan still resided to make it to Calne as soon as possible, but Kevin had other plans.
+In the deep recesses of my mind, a faint plan still resided to make it to Calne as soon as possible.
+Calne was one of the centres of the bacon universe where the official bacon curers to the King of England were located.
+My hoast, Kevin, had other plans.
 I got to know him as someone who knows the art of living life and he freely shares this aptitude with every person who has the pleasure of acquainting him.
-It was lunch time and the first order of business was the local pub.
+It was lunchtime and the first order of business was the local pub.

 (c) eben van tonder